It’s incredibly challenging to keep squirrels away from bird feeders!

-As you know, squirrels go crazy over nuts, peanuts, sunflower seed, corn, and fruit.
-They love this stuff!
+Squirrels go crazy over nuts, peanuts, sunflower seed, corn, and fruit.
+They love these foods!
 You can’t blame them for trying to get to your feeders.

 But can you believe there are a handful of foods that will attract lots of birds AND prevent squirrels at the same time?

-Here are 3 bird foods that squirrels don’t like:
+Here are three foods you can use that squirrels don’t like:

-White Proso Millet: I think it’s too small for squirrels to mess with, but doves, juncos, and sparrows will certainly be happy it’s on the ground.
+I think it’s too small for squirrels to mess with, but doves, juncos, and sparrows will undoubtedly be happy it’s available.

 Tip #5: Keep Squirrels Away With Hot Peppers!

 When I first learned about the strategy of stopping squirrels with hot peppers, it sounded strange to me but made a lot of sense once I learned more.